-- 5.1 The aim of this chapter is to present appraisal findings and recommendations in relation to the current Regulation 14 version of the Saham Toney Neighbourhood Plan.
-This chapter presents: - An appraisal of the current Regulation 14 version of the Neighbourhood Plan under the eight SEA theme headings; and - The overall conclusions at this current stage.
+- 5.1 The aim of this chapter is to present appraisal findings and recommendations in relation to the current submission version of the Saham Toney Neighbourhood Plan.
+This chapter presents: - An appraisal of the submission version of the Neighbourhood Plan under the eight SEA theme headings; and - · The overall conclusions at this current stage.